 1. Length of ownership

 How long have you owned the property?
-Age of house is 73 years.
-Was council owned and made over to me 33 years ago
+25 years

 2. Council Tax

 Which Council Tax band is your property in?

-A B C ✓ D E F G H
+A B C√ D E F G H

 3. Parking

 What are the arrangements for parking at your property?

 (Please indicate all that apply)

 Garage

 Allocated parking space

-Driveway
+• Driveway

 Shared parking

 On street ✓

 Resident permit

 Metered parking

 Other (please specify):

 4. Conservation Area

 Is your property in a designated Conservation Area (i.e. an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance)?

 5. Listed Buildings

 Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?

 6. Alterations / additions / extensions

-a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions No

-(for example, provision of an extra bath/shower room, toilet, or bedroom)?
+a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?

 If you have answered yes, please describe the changes which you have made:

 (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?